Let’s explore the Myth of the Normal Name.

 • For boys, Justin (#15), Kevin (#23), Kyle (#27), Dustin (#41), and Travis (#46).

-My kid’s orthodontist is named Brandon, the #13 name in 1985.
+Brandon, the #13 name in 1985, is now the name of the local orthodontist.
 The cute boy names of the John Hughes generation grew up.

 If you’re reading this, odds are that you were alive in 1999.
 That means you’ll recognize these names.
 But none of them appear in the US Top 100 today:

-Even a handful of 2009 names – Alexis, Alyssa, and Hannah for girls; Aiden, Jayden, and Landon for boys – have faded in use over the last decade.
+Even a handful of 2016’s most popular names – Samantha, Skylar, and Aubrey for girls; Aiden, Jayden, and Landon for boys – have faded in use over the last decade.

 The bottom line?
 The most commonly bestowed baby names in the US change constantly.